Header images courtesy of Matias North (via Unsplash)

 A sort of self-help book for travellers looking to find meaning in the participation of a billion-dollar industry, The Art of Travel aphorises with the help of poets, painters, and philosophers.
 This is a different kind of travel log, one that doesn’t overly romanticise the yearning for exotic places, but rather explores the motivation behind the phenomenon.
 You will be left with a better understanding of yourself, and a renewed sense of enthusiasm for purposeful travel.

-The wildly popular book with a hugely successful film adaptation—an unlikely resource for travel inspiration, but a fun one nonetheless.
+This wildly popular book by Kevin Kwan with a hugely successful film adaptation is an unlikely resource for travel inspiration, but a fun one nonetheless.
 Set mostly in Singapore, this novel takes you behind the closed doors of the obscenely wealthy, while giving you a taste of the rich culture of the city as well as its Asian community.
 Be warned: this read might cause a sudden urge to visit the Lion City.

 A beautiful rendering of Japanese autumn and inspired by loss, seasoned travel writer Pico Iyer revisits his long-time home and reinserts himself into the rituals of everyday life.
-An intriguing look into Japanese society, tradition, and the transitory nature of life, Autumn Light allows the reader to step into the well-worn shoes of a Japanese local and walk a mile or two.
+An intriguing look into Japanese society, tradition, and the transitory nature of life, Autumn Light: Season of Fire and Farewells allows the reader to step into the well-worn shoes of a Japanese local and walk a mile or two.

-A witty and whimsical tale of the quintessential American road trip almost 14,000 miles long, this book does not revel in the wonders of travelling, but rather the mundane and downtrodden, perhaps more fitting for this particular subject matter.
-Bryson returns to the country of his birth after a ten-year stint abroad, and penned this sarcastic masterpiece of a travelogue, giving the world a glimpse of the relatively unknown side of America that is the Midwest.
+A witty and whimsical tale of the quintessential American road trip that’s almost 14,000 miles long, this book does not revel in the wonders of travelling but rather the mundane and downtrodden, perhaps more fitting for this particular subject matter.
+Witty wordsmith Bill Bryson returns to the country of his birth after a 10-year stint abroad, and penned this sarcastic masterpiece of a travelogue, giving the world a glimpse of the relatively unknown side of America that is the Midwest.